deyikong/deyikong.github.io/source/_posts/Fundamental.md

 ### Designing Algorithms
 Principles:
-- Incremental: e.g.: insertion sort, insert single emlement into its proper place.
+- Incremental: e.g.: insertion sort, insert single element into its proper place.
 - Divide and conquer:
   * *recurisve* is from this principle
   * three steps: